tahtituho/shader-system/README.md

 - glew version 2.1.0 http://glew.sourceforge.net/
 - lodepng https://lodev.org/lodepng/

-all libraries are 32-bit.
+All libraries are 32-bit.

-c++ compiler is needed, and on linux g++ can found easily from package management, but on windows mingw works well
+C++ compiler is needed, and on linux g++ can found easily from package management, but on windows mingw works well
 - http://www.mingw.org/

-make sure that include and library folders in tasks.json are correct for you configuration. and check c_cpp_configuration.json that folder are correct as well, to ensure that intellisense is working correctly.
+Make sure that include and library folders in "tasks.json" are correct for you configuration.
+Check "c_cpp_configuration.json" that folder are correct as well, to ensure that intellisense is working correctly.

-at least these packages are needed for MinGW from Basic stup
+At least these packages are needed for MinGW from Basic Setup
 - mingw32-base-bin
 - mingw32-gcc-g++-bin
 - msys-base-bin
+- additionally:
+ - mingw32-libmingwex-dev
+ - mingw32-libmingwex-dll

-# notes on compiling
+# Notes on compiling
-### windows/linux
+### Windows/Linux
-create output folder for executable(ie. bin/debug) it cannot create folders by itself.
+Create output folder for executable(ie. bin/debug) it cannot create folders by itself.

-### windows
+### Windows
-make sure that mingw is available, easy way to handle this is to add mingw folder to PATH variable copy glfw3.dll, glew32.dll and bass.dll into output folder.
+Make sure that mingw is available, easy way to handle this is to add mingw folder (e.g. "C:\MinGW\bin") to PATH variable Copy glfw3.dll, glew32.dll and bass.dll into output folder.

-### visual studio code
+### Visual Studio Code
-visual studio code suits greatly to compile this, https://code.visualstudio.com/ just make sure that paths are correct for your setup in tasks.json. paths for following folders needs to be set to comply your setup:
+Visual Studio Code suits greatly to compile this, https://code.visualstudio.com/ just make sure that paths are correct for your setup in "tasks.json".
+Paths for following folders needs to be set to comply your setup:
 - glew lib
 - glew include
 - bass lib
 - bass include

 # executing
-when demo system is executed without parameters, it defaults configuration file to "configuration.json". if configuration file is non existing, system default to default values, which are defined in Configuration class constructor be sure that shaders, music and textures defined in configuration json exist.
+When demo system is executed without parameters, it defaults configuration file to "configuration.json".
+If "configuration.json" is non existing, system defaults to default values, which are defined in Configuration class constructor.
+Be sure that shaders, music and textures defined in "configuration.json" exist.

 # usage
+1. start rocket client
+2. start "shader-system.exe"
-first start rocket client and after that shader-system.exe. tracks defined in configuration json will appear on rocket. open fragment shader defined in configuration json and verify that uniform variables corresponding to rocket tracks are present. when changes have been made to fragment shader press r to reload shader. if syntax errors are present and loging is set to true, error messages will be printed to log.txt.
+Tracks defined in "configuration.json" will appear on rocket.
+Open fragment shader defined in "configuration.json" and verify that uniform variables corresponding to rocket tracks are present.
+When changes have been made to fragment shader press "r" to reload shader. if syntax errors are present and logging is set to true, error messages will be printed to log.txt.